EthanPeters96/FlavorVault/README.md

 ## Features

 The website is comprised of five main pages, all are accessible from the navigation menu (home page, recipes page, categories page, login page & signup page).

-And two secondary pages. (recipe page & recipe form page).
+secondary pages are profile page and add recipe page.

 Lastly one extra page.
 (404 page)

 #### All Pages on the website have: